 Besides the exemption for businesses earning $20 million a year or less in Seattle taxable gross income, certain other types of entities and organizations are per se exempt from the tax.
 This includes nonprofit organizations organized under Internal Revenue Code Sec.
 501(c)(3), hospitals, and other comprehensive healthcare providers that provide at least 25% of their overall services to Medicaid or Medicare patients.

 By its terms, the employee hours tax is to remain in effect through December 31, 2023.
 However, a group of prominent Seattle businesses has already begun efforts to repeal the tax before it is set to take effect.
 Given the uncertainty as to whether these efforts will be successful, Seattle employers should understand the tax and evaluate its impact on them so that they will be ready if it does go into effect next year.

-For more information on how to prepare for the Seattle head tax, please contact Nicole Lyons.
+For more information on how to prepare for the Seattle head tax, please contact a member of our SALT team.

 © Clark Nuber PS and Developing News, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Clark Nuber PS and Developing News with appropriate and specific direction to the original content.